 The Association was established to provide protection in the unlikely event that your life, annuity, or health insurance company becomes financially unable to meet its obligations and is taken over by its insurance department.
 If this should happen, the Association will typically arrange to continue coverage and pay claims, in accordance with Missouri law, with funding from assessments paid by other insurance companies.
+(For purposes of this notice, the terms "insurance company" and "insurer" include health maintenance organizations (HMOs).)
 The basic protections provided by the Association are as follows:

-- Life Insurance

-- \$300,000 in death benefits

-- \$100,000 in cash surrender and withdrawal values

-- Health Insurance

-- \$500,000 in hospital, medical and surgical insurance benefits

-- \$300,000 in disability insurance benefits

-- \$300,000 in long-term care insurance benefits

-- \$100,000 in other types of health insurance benefits

-- Annuities

-- \$250,000 in withdrawal and cash values
+- \ Life Insurance - \ \$300,000 in death benefits, but not more than \$100,000 in net cash surrender and net cash withdrawal values - \ Health Insurance - \ \$500,000 for health benefit plans - \ \$300,000 in disability insurance benefits - \ \$300,000 in long-term care insurance benefits - \ \$100,000 in other types of health insurance benefits - \ Annuities - \ \$250,000 in the present value of annuity benefits, including net cash surrender and net cash withdrawal values